 Patricia Brown: Patricia seems to be filing the role of the sweet, neighborhood elder.
 The studio is looking for a woman in her 70s for the role which will see her spending a lot of time tending to her garden and offering her advice to the neighborhood kids.

-An additional new character by the name of Robin, who Netflix described as “an “alternative girl”.
-That is her literal character description so get ready for some angst.”, will be played by Maya Thurman-Hawke.
+An additional new character by the name of Robin, who Netflix described as “an “alternative girl” (yes, that is her actual character description), will be played by Maya Thurman-Hawke.

-Yes, it’s been confirmed that Cary Elwes and Jake Busey will join for season 3.
-Princess Bride star Elwes will play Mayor Kline, while Starship Troopers‘ Busey will portray Bruce.
+Yes!
+Cary Elwes and Jake Busey will join for season three: Princess Bride star Elwes will play Mayor Kline, while Starship Troopers‘ Busey will portray Bruce.

-On May 20, Brown shared another update about season three, saying that it was “amazing and wonderful” to be back filming with her castmates.
+Back in May, the actress shared another update about season three to say that it was “amazing and wonderful” to be back filming with her castmates.

-“The Duffer brothers and Shawn Levy and Netflix really know how to grow with the characters so it’s very good,” she said.
-“They know how to write to us and how we’re growing and our voices are changing and our mindsets are changing and we are maturing every day.”
+“The Duffer brothers, Shawn Levy and Netflix really know how to grow with the characters, so it’s very good,” she said.
+“They know how to write to us and how we’re growing and our voices and mindsets are changing, and [how] we’re maturing every day.”